mzattera/v4j/docs/index.md

   When the distinction is not relevant, I might loosely use "word" (often in quotes) to refer to either tokens or terms.

+- Terms "transcription" and "transliteration" are used more or less interchangeably, though the latter is more correct.
+In both case we refer either to the process of capturing a text (typically the Voynich) in a file or to the outcome of such process.

 ### Working Notes